 - Check comfort.
 Clamp force and pad material matter over long sessions.
 Velour breathes; pleather isolates.

 - Mind the impedance.
-Some higher-impedance models (often the 250-ohm versions) want a proper headphone amp or interface output to reach full volume.
+Some higher-impedance models (often the 250-ohm versions) want a proper headphone amp or interface output to reach full volume; our roundup of the best headphone amps for the studio covers options that won’t break the budget.

 - Look at replaceable parts.
 Models with swappable cables and ear pads last far longer.
 See our guide on cleaning and replacing ear pads.